 Decluttering regret quickly set in.

-My first clue that Marie Kondo might not have been the best source of decluttering wisdom for a young family on a low income was during our yearly encounter with the stomach bug.
+My first clue that Marie Kondo might not have been the best source of decluttering wisdom for a young family (although some of Kondo’s tips are genius) on a low income was during our yearly encounter with the stomach bug.

 The stomach bug with kids is just about one of the worst parenting experiences ever.
 It’s messy, and you need a heck of a lot of extra sheets and towels to deal with the mess when you have more than one kid.

 Except we didn’t have as many extra sheets and towels as we used to.
 Why?
 Many of our extra sheets and towels were not only deemed “excess” in the Kondo world, but they sure didn’t “spark joy”.

 Old and ratty from years of use, the excess linens were put promptly into the donate box.
 I threw away the worst ones and donated the rest (animal shelters always need more towels).

 Those old and ratty linens would have been perfect for the kinds of messes the stomach bug brings.
 We ended up having to use nice quilts and blankets, instead.

 Fast forward a couple weeks late, four days after laundry day, and I was out of clothes.